Last updated: April 27, 2026

 The classical dignity scoring (per Lilly, with roots in Dorotheus and Valens) ranks the five essential dignities:

 The bounds are not just a static lookup.
-They drive a predictive technique called distributions through the bounds, sometimes circumambulations of the hyleg.
+They are also used in a timing technique called distributions through the bounds, sometimes circumambulations of the hyleg.

 The technique works by directing a chart point (most often the hyleg or the Ascendant degree) forward through the zodiac at a fixed rate, typically one degree per year.
-As the directed point crosses each bound boundary, the bound ruler changes, and life enters a new chapter governed by the new bound lord.
-Persian astrologers (Abu Ma'shar, Masha'allah) elaborated the technique into a layered system of major and minor distributors that's still the most precise time-lord method in the Hellenistic tradition.
+As the directed point crosses each bound boundary, the bound ruler changes, and the period is read through the new bound lord.
+Persian astrologers (Abu Ma'shar, Masha'allah) elaborated the technique into a layered system of major and minor distributors that remains one of the more precise time-lord methods in the Hellenistic tradition.

 The calculator above gives you the static bounds you need to start that work.
 For full time-lord pacing, the timing report integrates distributions with profections, zodiacal releasing, and firdaria across nine sources.